 Below are some of the most frequently asked questions about NCQA Health Plan Accreditation.
-If you don’t see what you’re looking for below, you can search NCQA’s database of additional common questions for Medicare, Medicaid and commerical plans or marketplace plans.
+If you don’t see what you’re looking for below, you can search NCQA’s database of additional common questions for Medicare, Medicaid and commercial plans.
 Or ask a question through My NCQA.

 What is Health Plan Accreditation?

-NCQA Health Plan Accreditation is widely recognized, evidence-based program in the industry dedicated to quality improvement and measurement.
+NCQA Health Plan Accreditation is a widely recognized, evidence-based program dedicated to quality improvement and measurement.
 It provides a comprehensive framework for organizations to align and improve operations in areas that are most important to states, employers and consumers.
-It’s the only evaluation program that bases results on actual measurement of clinical performance (i.e., HEDIS measures) and consumer experience (i.e., CAHPS measures).
+It’s the only evaluation program that bases results on actual measurement of clinical performance (HEDIS® measures) and consumer experience (CAHPS® measures).

 How does Health Plan Accreditation help my organization?